Autocatalysis of Graviton Production via the Gertsenshtein Effect for the Yang-Mills Field: Oscillatory Solution

 Then, substituting $b = b_r(z-t)b_s(z+t)$ and $h = h_r(z-t)h_s(z+t)$ into (\ref{ymh12}) and (\ref{gwh12}) yields

 and

-Now substituting (\ref{hrhs}) for the mass term in (\ref{brbs}) gives \be -4 b_r'b_s' + 2 e m_p^2 h'_r h'_s = e A^2 (h_r''h_s + 2 h_r'h_s'+h_r h_s''). \ee In the case $A = m_p$, the mass term identically cancels the second term on the right and only the last term in (\ref{brbs2}) need be dropped as small compared to the others (in fact a better approximation than the one used in PR).
+Now substituting (\ref{hrhs}) for the mass term in (\ref{brbs}) gives \be -4 b_r'b_s' + 2 q h'_r h'_s = q A^2 (h_r''h_s + 2 h_r'h_s'+h_r h_s''). \ee In the case $A = 1$, the mass term identically cancels the second term on the right and only the last term in (\ref{brbs2}) need be dropped as small compared to the others (in fact a better approximation than the one used in \cite{PR23}).